blumixid/docs/troubleshoot/services_troubleshooting.md

 ---

 copyright:
-  years: 2015, 2015
+  years: 2015, 2016

 ---

 # Troubleshooting for services
 {: #services_troubleshooting}

-*Last updated: 9 December 2015*
+Last updated: 9 December 2015
 {: .last-updated}

-If you experience problems with {{site.data.keyword.Bluemix}} services, you can review the troubleshooting information to determine what action to take.
+If you experience problems with {{site.data.keyword.Bluemix_notm}} services, you can review the troubleshooting information to determine what action to take.